 And, as much as you might want to, it’s never a good idea to heat your rooms too much.
 By turning your thermostat down just a few degrees, you can save big dollars on your energy bill.

 Taking some time to consider the right type of heating for your home can not only save you money on energy bills, but also add value to your home.
-At Plum, we use and recommend Australia’s top brands, such as Brivis, Braemar, Temperzone, Samsung and Mitsubishi, so if you’d like to know more, or have any questions about the best ways to heat your home, please give our team a call on 03-8360 9266.
+At Plum, we use and recommend Australia’s top brands, such as Brivis, Rinnai, and Mitsubishi.
+So if you’d like to know more, or have any questions about the best ways to heat your home, please give our team a call on 03-8360 9266.